Talent Intelligence: Disruptive Tools in Recruitment and Talent Acquisition

 67% of job seekers consider a diverse workforce crucial when considering companies and job offers.
 Organizations are no stranger to the bias that exists.
 Studies have indicated that companies ranking better in ethical and racial diversity are 36% more likely to have financial returns above their industry peers’ medians.

-Talent acquisition teams understand that bias is a pressing issue, making them turn to HR training exercises and supporting their talent pipeline with AI-powered talent management tools.
+Recruitment and talent acquisition teams understand that bias is a pressing issue, making them turn to HR training exercises and supporting their talent pipeline with AI-powered talent management tools.
 The role of artificial intelligence in mitigating human biases is unparalleled.
 Companies have come up with their own measures to implement diversity & inclusion.
 The most notable use-case is:

 - Unilever’s approach to recruitment: The consumer goods company uses automated assessments and asynchronous video interviews to hire skilled, diverse college students.
 This is a shift from a human-backed approach that also has resulted in increased diversity and candidate satisfaction.